 In my dim and distant youth, the appropriate present whenever you visited someone was always a bottle of wine.
-Whatever the time or occasion, a bottle of booze should crack it.
+Whatever the time or occasion, a bottle of booze would crack it.

-Now that we have all accumulated assorted offspring, it sometimes seems a bit mean to take along a present that excludes half the family (although the parents no doubt are always grateful for wine).
+Now that we have all accumulated offspring, it sometimes seems a bit mean to take a present that excludes half the family (although no doubt the parents are always grateful for wine).

-Cooking for friends also means you might get to try a couple, but then give the rest away so there's less risk of snarfing the entire tin.
+Cooking for friends also means you might get to try a couple before giving the rest away, with less risk of snarfing the entire tin.

 So with afternoon visits planned to two families, and my own children to entertain, we got baking.

-My son was dead set on cooking biscuits, so we started with a version of the New Zealand Biscuits from the venerable and multi million selling Hamlyn All Colour Cookbook.
+My son was dead set on cooking biscuits, so we started with a version of the New Zealand Biscuits, also known as Anzac Biscuits, from the venerable and multi million selling Hamlyn All Colour Cookbook.

 The Hamlyn All Colour Cookbook was a colossus when first published in 1970, back in the days when Mary Berry was young, aspic was all the rage and a recipe involving fish, a can of condensed mushroom soup and a crushed bag of crisps counted as dinner.